ClassicsWoTWorkshop/GSOR-1008-AVRE-Chartreuse-Remodel/README.txt

 Thank you for downloading!
+To install:

+1. Open the folder named with the option of your choosing:

+   - OPTION 1 [DEFAULT] comes with paintable right sideskirt plates;

+   - OPTION 2 [ALT] comes with yellow (unpaintable) right sideskirt plates

-To install, drag both of the included .wotmod files to <Your WoT Directory\mods\<Game Version>
+2. Drag both .wotmod files from this folder to <Your WoT Directory\mods\<Game Version>.

 (Example: C:\Games\World_of_Tanks\mods\1.11.0.0)

 Made by FastestClassic.